5 Ways to Stop Unwanted Startup Programs on Mac

 - Click the Scan button, and you will see two lists: User Login Items and Startup Services.

-- To disable an app, click the button next to it to change its status to Disabled.
+- To disable an app, click the button next to it and change its status to Disabled.

-- To disable a launch daemons or launch agent service, switch to Startup Service and then change the service status to disabled.
+- To disable a launch daemon or launch agent service, switch to Startup Service and change its status to Disabled.
 If you want to remove the service, right-click on it and select Remove from the drop-down menu.
+It's that easy!

-Now you know how to disable startup programs on Mac in four ways.
-Give them a try now.
-If you don't want to spend too much time dealing with startup problems, we suggest you use BuhoCleaner to manage startup programs automatically.
+Now you have seen some different approaches to disabling startup programs on your Mac.
+If you don't want to spend too much time dealing with startup problems, why not give BuhoCleaner a shot.
+Managing startup programs has never been easier.

 Clean and Speed up Your Mac Like a ProFree Download